Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 For a relationship with a type 8 to thrive, their partner must be willing to meet their need for honesty, loyalty, and respect.
 Type 8s also appreciate a partner willing to stand up for themselves and speak their mind rather than being passive or submissive.
 Type 8s must recognize their strong personality's impact on their partner and strive for balance and compromise in their relationship.

-Type 8s may struggle with vulnerability and may need to work on expressing their emotions and allowing themselves to be vulnerable with their partner.
+**Type 8s may struggle with vulnerability and may need to work on expressing their emotions and allowing themselves to be vulnerable with their partner**.
 They may also need to work on recognizing and respecting their partner's emotions and perspective rather than dismissing them in favor of their own.
 A relationship with a type 8 can be deeply fulfilling and loving with effort and communication.
 [More on type 8](/enneagram-corner/enneagram-type-8)

 </section>